Master of Science

 Practicum Option (9 hours)

-- After completion of the Research I course, students choose to pursue either an original research thesis or a practicum research project.
-Students will select a thesis or practicum chair.
-The chairperson will assist thesis students in building a thesis committee.
-The Program Director will assist the student in designing a curriculum of study leading to the fulfillment of degree requirements.
-Additionally, the Program Director and the Graduate College will monitor the student's progress.
-Ultimately, it remains the student's responsibility to understand and to satisfy all degree requirements.
+- After completion of the Research I course, students choose to pursue either an original research thesis, a practicum research project, or the comprehensive exam.
+Students selecting the comprehensive exam will take an additional three (3) hour elective; student pursuing a thesis or practicum research project, will select a chair to guide their research work and either engage with the data collection and analysis (thesis) or professional practice (practicum) before completing their research work.
+EMHS faculty advisors will assist students in designing a curriculum of study leading to the fulfillment of degree requirements.
+Additionally, the Program Director and the Graduate College will monitor the students' progress.
+Ultimately, it remains the students' responsibility to understand and to satisfy all degree requirements.

 - The master's degree program must be completed within six (6) years from the time of admission to the graduate program.

-- A minimum of 27 semester hours of graduate coursework completed in residence at Arkansas Tech University.
+- A minimum of 27 semester hours of graduate coursework must be completed in residence at Arkansas Tech University.

 Degree Works is a software tool utilized by Arkansas Tech University designed to detail academic progression.
 It allows both students and advisors to monitor course progress towards degree completion and clearly indicates which course requirements have been met as well as how courses transfer into a program.
 Transfer courses must be approved through the use of a substitution/waiver form available via the Registrar for progress to display correctly within Degree Works.